 The Steam Deck is not running on Windows operating system, instead of a Linux-based SteamOS version 3.0.
 It is a modified variation of the Arch Linux platform.
 Before the Steam Deck, Valve used Debian based Linux platform to develop Steam Machines, but this system was missing a key feature for Steam Deck, which would allow it to have rolling updates down the line.
 With this in mind, one could argue about compatibility between games designed for the Windows platform and Linux representing an issue.
 However, Valve is working with developers to accelerate a solution to this issue by supporting Proton.
 This platform makes it possible for nearly the entire Steam library to run on a Linux-based machine.

 Hopefully, the Proton support comes entirely into fruition as Steam does have a vast library of games, from advanced shooters to simple card-based games.
 We would imagine that the Steam Deck would be the perfect platform for simpler 2D games that have excellent visuals and gameplay mechanics, such as Slay the Spire, Tabletop Simulator, or Royal Casino: Video Poker.
 Playing these casino-based games on a device such as the Steam Deck would genuinely be a fantastic experience.
-In addition, steam Deck will feature a capable web browser that will allow players to access online casino gaming websites and enhance the experience with portable gaming benefits.
+In addition, steam Deck will feature a capable web browser that will allow players to access online gaming websites and enhance the experience with portable gaming benefits.

 Steam Deck Hardware Specifications